Map and explore oxygen level data using charts

 Options to modify the label text become available.

-- Expand Appearance and update the following text parameters:
+- In the Appearance section, update the following text parameters:

 - For Font name, choose Century Gothic.